“Eating is in agricultural act.” -Wendell Berry

 What is a CSA…?

 CSA shareholders sign up early in the year, and pay for their whole share (or a deposit) which helps us, as growers, cover the costs of running a farm (seeds, compost, labor and more).
 And as we begin to harvest produce, it goes to our shareholders on a weekly or bi-weekly schedule, usually May- October.
-You literally receive a “share” of our harvest.
+You quite literally receive a “share” of our harvest.

 The BUG CSA. . .

-• our CSA usually runs for 22 weeks, late May - Late October
+• our CSA usually runs for 22 weeks, May 28 - Oct 22

 • we offer weekly, or bi-weekly shares

-• pricing is TBD, but will probably be around $600 for bi-weekly shares, and around $1000 for weekly shares for the full season.
+• pricing is TBD, but will probably be around $682 for bi-weekly shares, and around $1364 for weekly shares for the full season.

 • Most shares include between 6 and 15 different vegetables, greens and herbs.
-We say our shares will feed 2 to 4 people/week
+We say our shares will feed 2 to 4 people/week — depends on your level of vegetable obsession.

 • The variety and quantity will change with the season —see the crops we grow here!